Kimmie Weeks: Recognition and awards

-In a special proclamation marking the conferral of the distinction, President Sirleaf wrote:

-Now therefore, in recognition of the outstanding success you have so laudably achieved so far in your career, and for the pride you bring to all Liberians, I, Ellen Johnson Sirleaf, by virtue of the power vested in me as Grand Master of the Order of Distinction of the Republic of Liberia do hereby admit you, Kimmie L. Weeks into the HUMANE ORDER OF AFRICAN REDEMPTION with the grade of KNIGHT GRAND COMMANDER.

 By Presidential request, Weeks also served as National Orator for programs marking Liberia's Independence Day Celebration.
 He spoke on the topic "Liberia at 160: Reclaiming the Future".
 The 30-minute speech, which was hailed by local newspapers as "one of the most powerful and moving speeches in Liberian history".

 In 2007, his photo and bio appeared on 20 million bags of Doritos.
 Weeks is the subject of a major photo exhibit, the book Peace in our Lifetime, and many smaller publications.

 In 2008 and 2009, he received the Liberia National Excellence Award, and the Wangari Mathai Global Citizenship Award.

 In 2011, Amherst College conferred an honorary doctorate degree on Weeks, making him the youngest person in the school's history to receive an honorary degree.

-He was named a Community hero by The My Hero Project.

 Current

-Kimmie Weeks currently serves as Executive Director of Youth Action International.
+In late 2022, Kimmie Weeks served as Executive Director of Youth Action International.
 The organization provides education, health care and economic empowerment for children and youth in post-war African countries.
-Youth Action International has impacted more than 150,000 lives since 2005.
+Youth Action International has impacted more than one million lives since 2005.
 Weeks is also a member of the World Economic Forum's Global Agenda Council and a member of the Young Global Leaders Program.
-Weeks also serves in a part-time capacity as Chief Corporate Communications Strategist for Liberia second largest GSM company called Cellcom.
+Weeks also serves in a part-time capacity as Chief Corporate Communications Strategist for Liberia second largest GSM company called Cellcom; he stepped down in 2016.
 In 2012, Liberian President Ellen Johnson Sirleaf appointed Weeks as Chairman of the Board of Directors for the Liberia Water and Sewer Corporation.
 The primary immediate task of the corporation is to provide safe drinking piped water to more than 800,000 Liberians in the capital for the first time since 1990.
+By late 2024 he was no longer on the Board of Directors.